Theo Clinkard is based in West Yorkshire and his current practice spans choreography, theatre design, performance and pedagogy.

 Clinkard regularly leads intensives workshops, residencies and classes internationally for professional companies, dance organisations and training institutions, including engagements in Chile, Belgium, Ireland, Germany, Wales, Scotland, Australia, New Zealand, Switzerland, United States, France, Spain, Cuba, Italy, Finland, Sweden and Norway.

 At the heart of Clinkard's practice is an interest in the communicative potential of the body and the empathetic nature of dance in performance.
-His dance works are usually conceived in response to context or space; designing unique audience/performer situations that engender fresh ways of experiencing dance.
+His dance works are usually conceived in response to context and/or spaces; designing unique audience/performer situations that engender fresh ways of experiencing dance.
 He intends to construct environments for memorable connection by foregrounding the dancers subjective experience within the worlds he constructs, to articulate a landscape of feelings and ideas for the observer.

 Clinkard’s choreography has an unforced,